We have a flash flood watch happening here where we are at the EIB Southern Command.

 Perched above the Ohio River in downtown Cincinnati, Gregory's Montgomery Inn at the boathouse is the busiest independent restaurant in Ohio, serving hundreds of plates of its famous barbecued pork ribs a day.

-And uh what what it basically is uh is all about is that most people pay above the federal minimum wage anyway, already.
+And what it basically is all about is that most people pay above the federal minimum wage anyway already.

-The minimum for workers who collect tips, a separate standard will increase to three dollars and forty-three cents from two dollars and thirteen cents.
+The minimum for workers who collect tips, a separate standard, will increase to $3.43 from $2.13.

 I don't think too many of them understand it either.

-I I I think I think people this uh minimum wage business, oh, it's so compassionate.
+I think people, this minimum wage business, oh, it's so compassionate.

 We just must do it.

-These people must be able to to to live a a at least a wholesome life.
+These people must be able to live at least a wholesome life.

-We can't pay them slave wages so forth.
+We can't pay them slave wages and so forth.

 The arguments are technical.

-Uh and so the the uh We've we've talked about the minimum wage here and how it functions and what it actually does.
+And so we've talked about the minimum wage here and how it functions and what it actually does.

 It actually loses jobs.